EDIflyer/linux-notes/docs/general-notes/proxmox_notes.md

+## New setup
+1. Install Proxmox VE from ISO - https://www.proxmox.com/en/downloads/proxmox-virtual-environment
+1. Run Proxmox VE Post Install helper script - https://community-scripts.github.io/ProxmoxVE/scripts?id=post-pve-install
+1. Run Proxmox VE Processor Microcode script - https://community-scripts.github.io/ProxmoxVE/scripts?id=microcode
+1. Run [node] > updates > refresh then upgrade
+1. Setup custom domain (see below)
+1. Setup 2FA for login
+1. [node] > Disks > ZFS > Create: ZFS to create a new ZFS pool.
+(If no disks showing as available then go up one level to Disks and wipe those that are not empty that should be or initialize new disks.)
+Resulting pool will be available in the root directory of the node (e.g., `/mainpool`).
+RAID level RAIDZ allows for one disk to fail (Z2 and Z3 allow 2 or 3 disks respectively).
+Compression should be left as `on` (defaults to lz4).
+Leave `Add Storage` checked - this will add the resulting pool to the main Datacenter.
+1. It is recommended that no files should be stored in the root of the new main ZFS pool.
+We need to create datasets within the pool - this is achieved by going to Datacenter > Storage > Add > ZFS (for Disk images and Containers) and Add > Directory (for other file types).
+The former is the equivalent of using the `zfs create` command (e.g., `zfs create mainpool/vmdata`) on the command line - they can also be created via that route but then Directories will also need created within Proxmox using the new dataset as a location.

 ## Custom domain to have SSL certificate without warning
 1. Purchase domain
 1. Setup Cloudflare as DNS servers & wait for them to propagate